 If your tires are wearing unevenly, such as the inside shoulder of the tire wearing faster than the rest of the tread, or if you detect excessive vibration, your vehicle may be out of alignment or balance.
 These conditions not only shorten the life of your tires but adversely affect the handling characteristics of your vehicle, which could be dangerous.
 If you detect irregular wear or vibration, have your alignment and balance checked immediately.
 Tires which have been run underinflated will show more wear on the shoulders than in the center of the tread.
-Read and follow the instructions on tire rotation and replacement as described in the following pages.
+Read and follow the instructions on tire rotation and replacement below.